jup-ag/space-station/guides/5-general/5-media-kit.md

 import DownloadBox from '/src/components/DownloadBox';

-Please find official Jupiter information, imagery, infographics and contacts below for your own use.
+Please find official Jupiter information, imagery, infographics, and contacts below for your own use.

 For additional info or media inquiries, please contact feedback@jup.ag